![]() |

 The

-Path of the Painted Earth Lorena B. Moore
+Path of the Painted Earth

-Handground Mineral Pigments in Egg Tempera I have been collecting and using mineral pigments since 1990, and my palette now includes over 40 colors.
-I grind the rocks in a mortar and pestle and mix with eggyolk-water medium for watercolors and traditional egg tempera paintings.
-Using tiny brushstrokes, colors are applied one at a time in many thin glazes.
+Handground Mineral Pigments in Egg Tempera Lorena B. Moore I have been collecting and using mineral pigments since 1990.
+My palette now includes over 40 colors.
+I grind the rocks in a mortar and pestle and mix the dry powder with eggyolk-water medium for watercolors and traditional egg tempera paintings.
+Using tiny brushstrokes, colors are applied one at a time in thin glazes.
 This time-consuming process has much in common with pencil drawing.
-The pigment layers are both transparent and reflective, the colors subtle and complex.
-Paintings have a luminous intensity that cannot be duplicated in any other medium. |
+Colors are rich, subtle and complex, and have a luminous intensity that cannot be duplicated in any other medium.
+ARTICLE

 ![]() |